Camargo, Donaldson hit HRs as Braves beat Blue Jays 6-3

+ATLANTA (AP) — With Bobby Cox in the house, the Atlanta Braves found instant extra motivation.

-ATLANTA (AP) — Josh Donaldson and Johan Camargo hit two-run homers and Mike Soroka snapped a streak of eight starts without a win as the Atlanta Braves beat the Toronto Blue Jays 6-3 on Monday.
+Josh Donaldson and Johan Camargo hit two-run homers and Mike Soroka snapped a streak of eight starts without a win as the Braves beat the Toronto Blue Jays 6-3 on Monday.

 The NL East-leading Braves have won five straight, all against American League teams.
 The Braves also have won nine straight home games.

-Hall of Fame manager Bobby Cox made his first return to SunTrust Park since suffering a stroke on April 3.
+Cox, the Hall of Fame manager, made his first return to SunTrust Park since suffering a stroke on April 3.
 He sat in a private box to watch both teams he once managed.

+Braves manager Brian Snitker visited with Cox and his wife, Pam, before the game.

+“I was talking to Pam and she’s like, ‘You better win today,'” Snitker said before smiling and adding: “Real pressure.”

 Cox, 78, smiled and waved in response to an ovation from fans when he was shown on the video board under a message that read “Welcome Home.”